CMU-Perceptual-Computing-Lab/openpose/doc/demo_overview.md

 12. Display
 - DEFINE_bool(fullscreen,                 false,          "Run in full-screen mode (press f during runtime to toggle).");
 - DEFINE_bool(no_gui_verbose,             false,          "Do not write text on output images on GUI (e.g. number of current frame and people).
 It does not affect the pose rendering.");
-- DEFINE_bool(no_display,                 false,          "Do not open a display window.
-Useful if there is no X server and/or to slightly speed up the processing if visual output is not required.");
+- DEFINE_int32(display,                   -1,             "Display mode: -1 for automatic selection; 0 for no display (useful if there is no X server and/or to slightly speed up the processing if visual output is not required); 2 for 2-D display; 3 for 3-D display (if `--3d` enabled); and 1 for both 2-D and 3-D display.");
 12. Result Saving
 - DEFINE_string(write_images,             "",             "Directory to write rendered frames in `write_images_format` image format.");
 - DEFINE_string(write_images_format,      "png",          "File extension and format for `write_images`, e.g. png, jpg or bmp.
 Check the OpenCV function cv::imwrite for all compatible extensions.");